Welcome to the DRESS Syndrome Foundation

 We're glad you found us.

 DRESS stands for Drug Reaction with Eosinophilia and Systemic Symptoms.
 The condition also goes by the name Drug-Induced Hypersensitivity Syndrome (DIHS).
+DRESS is a severe, cutaneous, adverse reaction, also known as SCAR.

 Is DRESS Syndrome rare?